 Co-Investigator and Lead of Early Diagnosis Theme

-Nandita is the Lead Radiologist at the Institute of Cancer Research and the Royal Marsden NHS Foundation Trust.
-She is co-director of the Cancer Research UK Imaging Centre at ICR.
-Her expertise is MRI to improve diagnosis for cancer patients and the development of biomarkers.
+Nandita is the ‘Early Diagnosis’ theme lead, within the STFC Cancer Diagnosis Network.
+She is an Academic Radiologist and emeritus professor at the Institute of Cancer Research and Honorary Consultant at The Royal Marsden NHS Foundation Trust.
+Her expertise is MRI, aiming to improve diagnosis for cancer patients through the development of imaging biomarkers.
 She pioneered endocavitary probes, which provide high quality images and metabolic profiles of cancer tissue, allowing for accurate and early diagnosis.
-She is a Fellow of the Royal College of Physicians and the Royal College of Radiologists and Vice-chair of the European Organisation for Research and Treatment of Cancer imaging group.
+She is a Fellow of the Royal College of Physicians and the Royal College of Radiologists, Chair of the European Imaging Biomarkers Alliance and on the steering committee of the European Organisation for Research and Treatment of Cancer imaging group.

 Dr John Fenwick

 Co-Investigator and Lead of Data Science and Integrative Imaging Theme